Campbeltown Town Hall

-Campbeltown Town Hall is a municipal structure in Main Street in Campbeltown, Argyll and Bute, Scotland.
-The structure, which is used as a community events venue, is a Category B listed building.
+Campbeltown Town Hall is a municipal structure on Main Street in Campbeltown, Argyll and Bute, Scotland.
+It serves as a venue for community events and is a Category B listed building.

 History

 The first municipal building in the town was a tolbooth which dated back to the appointment of Archibald Campbell, 9th Earl of Argyll as the local laird in the 17th century.
 It consisted of a prison on the ground floor and an assembly room on the first floor.
 By the mid-18th century, it had become dilapidated and the burgh council decided to demolish it and to erect a new building on the same site.
 The new building was financed by a combination of an annual tax on the burgh inhabitants, by borrowing and by contributions from the local freemasons' lodge and from the Commissioner of Supply.
 The new building was designed by John Douglas, built in ashlar stone with a paint finish and was completed in 1760.

 The design involved a symmetrical main frontage with three bays facing onto Main Street.
 The central bay was formed by a five-stage octagonal tower.
 There was a round headed doorway with a Gibbs surround flanked by round headed windows in the first stage, a series of round headed windows in the second stage, a row of oculi with voussoirs at the cardinal points in the third stage, a series of blind panels in the fourth stage and alternating niches and clock faces in the fifth stage, with a timber spire and weather vane above.
 The outer bays were fenestrated by squat round headed windows on the ground floor and tall round headed windows on the first floor.
 Internally, the principal rooms were the prison cells on the ground floor and the assembly hall on the first floor.